chriss1525/printf/README.md

 This _printf function at this point can do the following;

 - print a simple string with no modifiers present
-- take in the modifier % and loop through the arguments given to find the variable type
+- take in the specifier %, checks the modifier provided after and loops through the arguments given to find the variable type
 - print varibles given based on identifier occuring after %
 - print both positive and negative integers